missystem/crypto_learning_sys/meeting.md

 	<a href="#" class="image"><img src="images/page3.jpg" alt="" /></a><br/>
 	- [same page] -> encryption: show step-by-step with [click to see next step]
 	<a href="#" class="image"><img src="images/page4.jpg" alt="" /></a><br/>

+---

+### 11/09 M: ALL members
+* Present PRogress:
+	- Donna: Has sent motivation for RSA to Xuehai but was slow last week recoverying from wisdom teeth removal.
+She will send The example and method for RSA to Xuehai ASAP.
+		- Send motiation, example, and method of the cryptosystems to Xuehai by the end of the week (RSA, ElGamal, and Diffie Hellman) --> Then will go around helping with whatever has had the slowest progress.
+	- Missy: Mostly done with RSA Crypto system.
+	- John: The skeleton code is done.
+Will work with Xuehai to put that in the html pages and make sure it is functioning.
+	- Xuehai: Presented the webpage!
+Looks great!
+* What to do:
+	- Group Goal: RSA & Diffie hellman to be finished by next week.
+	-Donna: Send motiation, example(step by step)-method (encrypt and decrypt) of the cryptosystems to Xuehai by the end of the week (RSA, ElGamal, and Diffie Hellman) --> Then will go around helping with whatever has had the slowest progress.
+	- Missy: Fix remaining bit of RSA & Finish ElGamal.
+	- Xuehai: Implement examples and method donna sends. + link user input to back end
+	- John: Put everything together.
+Look at Xuehai's page and add ajax and javascript-interactive page into the code.
+	- Have RSA linked and together by Thursday night (before our 11 am meeting on Friday).